web-platform-dx/web-features/gh-pages/web-features.md

 For example, the `fetch()` API feature is described in the [features/fetch.yml](https://github.com/web-platform-dx/web-features/blob/main/features/fetch.yml) file.

-In addition to meta information about the feature, the various elements that come together to make the feature are identified using a list of [browser-compat-data](https://github.com/mdn/browser-compat-data) entries, from the MDN repository.
-This repository already holds fine-grained support data for most web platform features, this is used to build up each feature grouping, by allowing us to identify all of the component elements.
+In addition to meta information about the feature, the various parts that come together to make the feature are identified using [@mdn/browser-compat-data](https://github.com/mdn/browser-compat-data) (BCD) entries.
+BCD holds fine-grained support data for most web platform features; this is used to build up each feature definition, identifying all of the component parts.

 See [What makes a feature](https://github.com/web-platform-dx/web-features/blob/main/docs/CONTRIBUTING.md#what-makes-a-feature) for more details.

-## How are features used?
+## How does web-features relate to Baseline?

-The web features information is the basis that allows us to identify Baseline features, therefore anywhere that displays Baseline status should use this repository as the source of truth.
+The web-features project computes, reviews, and publishes Baseline statues.
+Therefore, web-features is the source of truth for Baseline statuses.

 ## Get involved

-It’s a huge effort to group the entire web platform in this way, and will be an ongoing one given that new web platform features are released every month.
-The community is encouraged to help with the grouping work.
+It’s a huge effort to describe the entire web platform in this way and will be an ongoing one given that new web platform features are released every month.
+Help out by contributing feature definitions.
 See the [contributing information](https://github.com/web-platform-dx/web-features/blob/main/docs/CONTRIBUTING.md) for more details.